Montana

 Increases in Wildfire-Caused Erosion Could Impact Water Supply and Quality in the West

-As a number of previous peer-reviewed studies have shown, the area burned annually by wildfires has increased in recent decades and is expected to continue to increase this century.
+[ad_1] As a number of previous peer-reviewed studies have shown, the area burned annually by wildfires has increased in recent decades and is expected to continue to increase this century.
 Many growing cities and towns rely on water from rivers and reservoirs that originates in watersheds where wildfire and sedimentation are projected to increase.
-Increased sedimentation could …
+Increased sedimentation …

 Read moreIncreases in Wildfire-Caused Erosion Could Impact Water Supply and Quality in the West